leon4rd/test/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## What do you call a sheep with no legs?
+A cloud.